Eternalgratis/My_enumerable/README.md

 # My own enumerable

-> This projects containts the module MyEnumerable with an own version of the methods #all?, #any? and #filter of the Enumerable module.
+> This project containts the module MyEnumerable with an own version of the methods #all?, #any? and #filter of the Enumerable module.
 And the class MyList, wich has an variable @list and use the module MyEnumerable to yields the methods with each elements of the list.

 ## Built With